 On this page we will keep you up to date with great examples of student learning.
-This time we will take a closer look at the Diploma Programme Experience Week.
+This time we will take a closer look at creativity, together with the students of grade 10.

 By Mascha Keersmaekers, Visual Arts

 A fresh school year ahead.
 Another year of guiding students in developing their creativity.
 I am convinced that every person is creative.
 It is a thinking skill, a mind-set that we all possess when we are born but somehow are taught to suppress along the way.

 That is why in grade 10 this year I am starting with some very inspiring texts by sketchbook journal artist Danny Gregory, whose art work you can see on the left.
 I would like to share some of Gregory’s texts with you as well:

 Gregory, D. (2006).
 The Creative License: giving yourself permission to be the artist you truly are.
 1st ed.
 New York: Harper Collins, p.4.

 “I spent most of my life not believing I had the right to consider myself an artist in any way.
 But then I started drawing about fifteen years ago and it changed my life.
 It led me to travel, to meet people, to get books published, but most of all it transformed the way I see the world around me and how I experience every day.